BEST OCULOPLASTY SERVICES IN SILIGURI

 Apart from being cosmetically unacceptable, any irregularity of the lid margin is functionally detrimental to the eye, as lid defects may fail to cover the cornea fully and provide adequate lubrication.
-An oculoplastic surgeon repairs the injury in a way to make the lid as close to normal as possible.
+Our oculoplastic surgeon repairs the injury in a way to make the lid as close to normal as possible.

 Normally tears from the eye drain to the nose through the lacrimal passage.
 In case of any blockade in this passage, watering results.
 The causes can be incomplete development, seen in young children, or infection, which occurs in adult life.
-Treatment varies from performing a relatively simple procedure like ‘probing’ the pathway to open it, to more complex surgery of fashioning an alternative pathway to drain the tears to nasal cavity.
+Treatment varies from performing a relatively simple procedure like ‘probing’ the pathway to open it, to more complex surgery of fashioning an alternative pathway to drain the tears to the nasal cavity.
 This procedure is known as dacryocystorhinostomy (DCR).

 Ectropion is the opposite condition, and the lower lid usually turns away from the eyeball.
 Ectropion may be due to laxity of the tissue in elderly people or to paralysis of the seventh cranial nerve (the nerve which controls the facial expressions), which causes the weakness of the muscles of the lid.
 It may also follow cuts, infections, or burns of the lids and face that heal poorly; the resultant scar tissue forms adhesions that cause the lids to turn out.
 Besides being cosmetically unpleasant, ectropion is accompanied by troublesome tearing and infection.
-Treatment is surgical rotation of the lid margin and its alignment with the eyeball.
+Treatment is the surgical rotation of the lid margin and its alignment with the eyeball.

-Trichiasis is a condition in which there is misdirection of eyelashes.
+Trichiasis is a condition in which there is a misdirection of eyelashes.
 If the eyelashes turn in toward the eyeball and scratch the cornea, they produce a sensation like a foreign body.
-This condition may result from trachoma (an eye infection), burns or injuries to the lids.
+This condition may result from trachoma (an eye infection), burns, or injuries to the lids.
 Removal of the offending lashes or corrective plastic surgery on the lid relieves the symptoms.

+‘Drooping’ of the eyelid can be present from birth or develop later in old age.
+It is a cosmetic blemish but if severe, it restricts vision as well.
+The treatment in the majority of cases consists of surgical correction.
+Surgery involves either strengthening the muscle, which elevates the lid, called LPS resection, or lifting up the lid with the help of a graft.
 When ptosis occurs in adults, it may be the result of a systemic disease, such as myasthenia gravis, which can be treated medically.
-It can also follow muscle or nerve damage in other parts of the body, or tumors of the lid.
+It can also follow muscle or nerve damage in other parts of the body or tumors of the lid.
 When ptosis occurs suddenly in one eye, disease of the brain itself must be considered, and the patient should be seen at once by a neurologist.

-Smiling, frowning, squinting and even chewing – basically any facial movement can eventually lead to one of the most common signs of aging: wrinkles.
+Smiling, frowning, squinting, and even chewing – basically, any facial movement can eventually lead to one of the most common signs of aging: wrinkles.
 They can make you appear tired or even angry when you are not.
-One of the quickest and safest remedies to remove wrinkles is an injection of botox.
+One of the quickest and safest remedies to remove wrinkles is an injection of Botox.